 This website serves as a superb live reference point for local weather events affecting the Southampton area of Hampshire, England.

 The station is comprised of many different sets of wireless sensors providing data for many different purposes.
 The most relevant are pairs of anemometers (both for wind speed and direction), self tipping, self emptying rain gauges accurate to 0.1mm, dual digital barometers, dual digital thermometers, soil and moisture sensors, cloud detection equipment, UV sensors, psychrometers and various digital hygrometer sensors all situated in optimal positions to give you the very highest possible accuracy.

 Our weather station is physically located very close to the centre of Southampton City.
-The relevant weather data is collected by our arrays of wireless sensors and sent every 2 seconds to our main station computers in Southampton and then on to our website which is constantly, and uniquely updated live at a minimum of every 5 seconds, 24 hours a day, seven days a week.
+The relevant weather data is collected by our arrays of wireless sensors and sent every 2 seconds to our main station computers in Southampton and then on to our website which is constantly updated live every few seconds, 24 hours a day, seven days a week.